The ultimate guide to accounts payable automation

 With Volopay’s 3-way invoice sourcing, invoices are automatically synced from your email, accounting software, and can directly be uploaded to the platform.
 This way you won’t miss out on any payments.

+We know that the details of any expense are important for accounting and auditing purposes.
 This is why Volopay has enabled two-way sync of bills between our platform and the accounting software that you use.

 Minute details like a vendor’s name, invoice date, due date, item description, quantity, amount, tax code, are all automatically scanned and synced to your accounting tool.